sollynoay/ACSim/README.md

 # ACSim

-Official repository for ACSim: A Novel Acoustic Camera Simulator with Recursive Ray Tracing, Artifact Modeling and Ground Truthing.
+**ACSim**: A Novel Acoustic Camera Simulator with Recursive Ray Tracing, Artifact Modeling, and Ground Truthing.

-# Notice
+## 🚧 Notice

-This repository is still under construction.
-A demo with blender built-in ray mesh intersection engine is offered for trial.
+This repository is currently under active development.
+A demo using Blender’s built-in ray-mesh intersection engine is available for trial.

-# Quick start
-Open test.blend in demo folder, install the add-on SonarRT.zip.
-Press F12.

-# Develop with built-in ray-mesh intersection
-Open wakachiku.blend in built-in folder.
-Code->sonarRT_plugin, click play.
-Code->sonarRT_UIpanels, click play.
+## ⚡ Quick Start

+1. Open `demo/test.blend` in Blender.
+2. Install the add-on `SonarRT.zip`.
+3. Press `F12` to render.

+## 🛠️ Development with Built-in Ray-Mesh Intersection

+1. Open `built-in/wakachiku.blend`.
+2. In the Scripting tab:
+   - Run `sonarRT_plugin.py` (click ▶️).
+   - Run `sonarRT_UIpanels.py` (click ▶️).

-# Documentation
+## 📚 Documentation

-Documentation is [here](https://sollynoay.github.io/ACSim-docs/).
-Still working on it.
+The documentation is available [here](https://sollynoay.github.io/ACSim-docs/) (currently in progress).